iuliet716/flash-attention-cuda-from-scratch/docs/ncu/10_register_dataflow.md

 - Lower dependency stalls and more available warps accompany higher instruction issue and Tensor-pipe utilization.
 - The revised softmax mapping reduces sequential work per row without introducing register spills in this profile.

-These effects are coupled and their ratios should not be multiplied together.

-The counters strongly support the register-dataflow redesign as the overall explanation.
+Together, these measurements support the combined redesign as the explanation for the 10.64x speedup.

-They do not establish how much of the speedup comes from each individual change.
-That attribution would require controlled comparisons of intermediate implementations.
+Further optimization could focus on register usage, K/V shared-memory access, and overlapping K/V loading with computation.